Illamasqua • Cream foundation • Crème

 Age: 30-35 Skin: Combination, Fair-Medium Hair: Other Eyes: Blue

-It definitely needs to be set with a translucent powder I feel as I find it starts to wear away after only a few hours without it.
-As with applying the foundation itself, I need to pat on the powder and not sweep it on as it will move the product.
+I found it needed to be set with a translucent powder if I wanted slightly longer wear, as I find it starts to wear away after only a few hours without it.
+As with applying the foundation itself, I need to pat on the powder and not sweep it on as it will move the product (a good rule of thumb to make the most of all foundations, but this one is especially susceptible to movement).
 With powder it lasts around five hours or so, so I only use when I'm not going to be wearing makeup for a long time.
 It definitely doesn't agree with an Australian summer and melts away rather quickly in the heat, so I may save this for winter months and see how it goes, but I'm not holding my breath.
 I also found if it gets anywhere near my waterproof mascara, it will smudge the mascara, and I've never had that happen before.

 Colour wise, I purchased 210, which is medium with neutral undertones, which leans ever so slightly gold.
 For a medium shade it is on the lighter side, and the undertones aren't as neutral as I thought they'd be, they're more of a balanced peachy colour, which I quite like as I have gold and rose undertones and often find some neutrals too washed out and ashy.
 I hesitate to give any colour comparisons to other brands as I'm currently in the process of trying out a few different foundation colours as I've been getting a lot less sun than usual and my regular foundation colours are a smidge too dark for me at the moment.